anushkasomani/sui-degen/README.md

 - Each evolution adds new story elements and enhanced abilities
 - **Points Formula:** `(Happiness + Power) × Multiplier`

-### **🏆 Hall of Fame & Leaderboards**
+### **🏆 Hall of Fame Showcase**
-- Showcase the most powerful and beloved pets
+- Display the most powerful and beloved pets
-- Rankings based on both on-chain stats and community love
-- Featured pets gain special recognition
+- Featured pets gain special recognition in the community
+- Showcase your prized companions to the world

 ### **🤝 Social Features**
-- Off-chain interactions boost leaderboard rankings
 - Community-driven pet care system
 - Share and celebrate pets together
+- Interactive pet profiles with detailed backstories

 ---